trevclaridge/Drone-Drifters/Design Notes/Misc Ideas.md

 ---

 When a drone takes damage with any active pilots, the damage is taken a system at random.
 Each system (including the Hull) is given a number and the most suitable die for the number of systems is rolled to determine the hit target.

-- A Star that allows a Drifter to allocate damage for the last drone they piloted in addition to the one they are currently pilotting.
+- A Star that allows a Drifter to allocate damage for the last drone they piloted in addition to the one they are currently piloting.
 - What happens to overflow damage?
     - It is lost and doesn't affect any further systems.
 Possibly this is a special passive trait to buy for a drone.
     - It is applied to the Hull.
     - It is divided amongst remaining systems.
 - If the drone has an odd number of systems, the die used will have at least one number that doesn't match a system.
 This could just be a reroll until a proper result is given, or the attack could miss, which could be a tactical consideration.

+---

+Make a distinction between **Wrecked** and **Destroyed**.
+Wrecked means that the combatant can no longer takes actions, but can be Repaired enough to be capable of acting again, or it can be Salvaged for additional Advancement Points.
+Destroyed means incapable of taking actions, being Repaired, or being Salvaged.

+- Perhaps Wrecked acts like a countdown, i.e. "Wrecked 2" means it has two more rounds before it becomes Destroyed.
+	- Drifters can attempt to Stabilize a Wrecked drone, halting the Wrecked countdown and preventing it from being destroyed; stabilized combatants with no Hull remaining are still considered Wrecked, meaning they cannot take actions, but can be Repaired or Salvaged.
+	- Certain combatants may explode when the Wrecked countdown reaches zero and the combatant becomes Destroyed.